kubex-ecosystem/lookatni-file-markers/extension/README.md

 The **first VS Code extension** that combines **AI code extraction** and **visual file organization** to enhance your development workflow!
 > A powerful tool designed to enhance your coding experience by allowing you to manage files and code snippets efficiently.
 It provides a seamless way to extract AI-generated code into structured projects, organize files visually, and validate project integrity.

+### Modes at a Glance
+- VS Code Extension: Visual markers, commands, UI.
+- CLI: Global or local command-line tooling for automation.
+- Node Library: Programmatic API via `lookatni-core` (also re-exported at `lookatni-file-markers/lib`).

 ## Table of Contents

 - [🏆 The Golden Tip: AI-Generated Code Made Easy](#-the-golden-tip-ai-generated-code-made-easy)